Sautéed Brussels Sprouts

 And just like that, what tastes bitter and could have a mushy texture when steamed or boiled, now becomes a flavor powerhouse.

-Give my sautéed Brussels sprouts recipe a try.
+Give my sautéed Brussels sprouts with bacon recipe a try.

 It is easy to do and even includes some crumbled bacon.